 An assumed name is merely a trade name and has no legal existence of its own.
 Steer Wealth Mgmt., LLC v.
 Denson, 537 S.W.3d 558 (Tex.
 App.—Houston [1st Dist.]
 2017, no pet. h.).

 Law Applicable to Assumed Names

 There is no statutory limit on the number of DBAs an individual or company may have, either at the state or county level.
 A filing is good for 10 years and fees are nominal.
-A DBA may also be terminated or abandoned by filing a form.
-Go to the county clerk’s website in the county in which you are headquartered or in which you propose to operate.
-For state-level filings, go to http://www.sos.state.tx.us/corp/forms/503 and complete Form 503.
+There are 254 counties in Texas, most of which still accept assumed name filings, although some have ceased doing so.
+Go to the county clerk’s website in the county in which you propose to operate, file the necessary form, and pay the nominal filing fee (usually $15).
+A DBA may also be terminated or abandoned by filing a different form.
+For state-level filings, go to https://www.sos.texas.gov/corp/forms/503_boc.pdf and complete Form 503 ($25 filing fee).
 This form requires an applicant to state the counties in which an assumed name will be used.
 If the entity will potentially use its assumed name in all counties in Texas, check the box for “All.”

 Texas Business & Commerce Code, Title 5, Chapter 71—the “Assumed Business and Professional Name Act”—contains the legal requirements for filing a notarized assumed name certificate for individuals, companies, and others:

 (A) for an individual, [if the enterprise proposes to operate under] a name that does not include the surname of the individual;

 (B) for a partnership, [if the enterprise proposes to operate under] a name that does not include the surname or other legal name of each joint venturer or general partner;